richardsbenjamin/richardsbenjamin.github.io/_posts/2025-07-18-data-driven-weather-models.md

 <br>
 <figure>
   <img src="/assets/post1_fig3.jpg" alt="Pangu Errors" width="500" height="400" class="center-image">
-  <figcaption>Pangu-Weather intensity errors compared to NWP models</figcaption>
+  <figcaption class="figcaption>Pangu-Weather intensity errors compared to NWP models</figcaption>
 </figure>

 Physical interpretability is another challenge.
 Unlike physics-based models, where each variable and equation has a clear meaning, neural networks are often black boxes.
 And while some studies suggest that these models learn physically meaningful structures, it’s also been shown their internal representations of physical systems may be lacking.
 For example, the ML model studied by [Baño-Medina et al.](https://www.nature.com/articles/s41612-025-00949-6) was shown to exhibit unexplained sensitivities to certain perturbations.
 In the below image, the figure on the right are the sensitivities from a NWP model and the figure on the left are the sensitivities from a data-driven model.
 The similarities near the bottom between the two are relatively good, supporting the notion that physical dynamics have been learnt.
 However, at the top of the left figure, sensitivities are observed not seen in the NWP one.
 There are also no known dynamics to explain this, suggesting that the ML model responded to perturbations that had no clear physical cause.